-- Serve as vice-chair of the Planning Committee.
+Serve as vice-chair of the Planning Committee.
 In this role the Coordinator would assist the chair in the consequential task of preparing the agenda for the committee and preparing committee reports.
-The Coordinator would also help to organize the information passing from the Senate and the University community to the Planning Committee. - 2.
-Assist in the preparation of the Annual University Plan.
-The Coordinator should enrich the planning function of the Council by clarifying an academic vision for the University. - 3.
-Serve on URPC, giving a brief oral presentation of program reviews, major program changes, and significant Senate reports at the beginning of URPC meetings, and preparing written summaries.
-The Coordinator would help to organize the flow of information to the Council. - 4.
-Serve as a non-voting, ex-officio member of the Senate and the Senate's Executive Committee, thereby furthering communication between the Senate and the Council.
-The Coordinator would give occasional reports to the Senate on URPC activities.
-This could be included in the Senate agenda as an Informational Item, much as the statewide Academic Senate report is. - 5.
-Moderate informational fora for the University on URPC activities, such as the special Senate meeting on the budget.
+The Coordinator would also help to organize the information passing from the Senate and the University community to the Planning Committee.

-- Report on Council activities to the University, by way of the CSUS Bulletin and other appropriate media. - 7.
-Conduct the orientation session for new Council members and interested members of the campus community.
+- Assist in the preparation of the Annual University The Coordinator should enrich the planning function of the Council by clarifying an academic vision for the University. - Serve on URPC, giving a brief oral presentation of program reviews, major program changes, and program reviews, major program of URPC significant Senate reports at the beginning of URPC meetings, and preparing written summaries.
+3. meetings, and preparing willen summarres.
+The Coordinator Would help to organize the flow of information to the Council. - Serve as a non-voting, ex-officio member of the Senate and the Senate's Executive Committee, thereby furthering communication between the Senate and the The Coordinator would give occasional This could reports to the Senate on URPC activities. be included in the Senate agenda as an Informational council.
+Item, much as the statewide Academic Senate report - Moderate informational fora for the University on URPC activities, such as the special Senate meeting on the budget. - Report on Council activities to the University, by way of the CSUS Bulletin and other appropriate media.
+6. - Conduct the orientation session for new Council members and interested members of the campus 7.